Kingdom of Ḫana

 The Kingdom of Ḫana (KUR ḫa-ni-i "Land of Ḫana"; Khana) was the Syrian kingdom from Hana Land in the middle Euphrates region north of Mari, which included the ancient city of Terqa.
 The kingdom was a successor to the Kingdom of Mari and emerged during the decline of the First Babylonian Dynasty.
-A newer view is that only the initial six rulers lived during that time and that after an interregnum, Khana re-emerged in the Middle Babylonian period under the last six kings.
+A newer view is that only the initial six rulers lived during that time and that after an interregnum, Ḫana re-emerged in the Middle Babylonian period under the last six kings.
 The Low Chronology dating scheme for Hana has gained much support.
-The kingdom was located in the middle Euphrates close to the junction of the Khabur River.
-Its capital was the town of Terqa or possibly Saggarâtum.
+The kingdom was located on the Euphrates River close to the junction of the Khabur River.
+Its capital was the town of Terqa or Saggarâtum.

 Location

 The kingdom of Hana was located on territories formerly ruled by the sovereigns of Mari.
 The rulers of Mari held the title "King of Mari, Tuttul and the land of Hana".
-Since Mari was abandoned after its destruction by Hammurabi in c.
-1759 BC (middle chronology) and Tuttul certainly was not part of the territories of the new state, the location of Khana is identified with the territories around Mari.
+Since Mari was abandoned after its destruction by Hammurabi around 1759 BC and Tuttul certainly was not part of the territories of the new state, the location of Hana is identified with the territories around Mari.
 Its capital Terqa was located 45 km north of Mari below the junction of Khabur River, roughly at the site of the modern Syrian town of Asharah.

 History

 The Hanaeans

-The Hanaeans were a nomadic tribal confederacy based around the middle Euphrates on the Syrian-Iraqi border.
+The Hanaeans were a nomadic tribal confederacy based around the Euphrates River on what is now the Syrian-Iraqi border.
 The Hanaean people led a semi-nomadic life characterized by seasonal movement of the sheep herds, never too far from the rivers and watering places, returning to their settlements for the harvest season.
-Based on onomastic evidence they were related to the other West Semitic peoples known as the Amorites, such as the Yaminites, Rabbians and Habiru, originally coming from the deserts of Syria.
+Based on onomastic evidence they were related to the other West Semitic peoples known as the Amorites, such as the Yaminites, Rabbians, and Habiru, originally coming from the deserts of Syria.
 The contact with the settled population leads to gradual transformation of the population into more settled rural communities.

 The history of the Hanaeans is closely linked to the kingdom of Mari.
 They were strongly presented in the Euphrates and Khabur valleys.
 Records indicate that the area around Terqa could muster several thousand in times of need.
-The Hanaeans were widely used as soldiers by the rulers of Mari after their subduing by king Iakhdunlim.
-Within the armed forces of Mari they were grouped by clans of which about ten are known.
+The Hanaeans were widely used as soldiers by the rulers of Mari after their subduing by king Yahdun-Lim.
+Within the armed forces of Mari they were grouped by clans of which about 10 are known.

-Middle Bronze

-Mari period

-An independent kingdom under the leadership of Mari, the kingdom fell to the Old Babylonian Empire when Hammurabi destroyed Mari.
+An independent kingdom under the leadership of Mari, the kingdom fell to Babylon when Hammurabi destroyed Mari.

-Under Zimri-Lim of Mari (r.
-1775–1761 BC), Hana was part of the Kingdom of Mari.
-In Year 33 of Hammurabi of Babylon (1760 BC BC) he attacked and destroyed Mari.
-In Year 35 (1758 BC) he returned to destroy the city walls.
+Under Zimri-Lim of Mari, Hana was part of the Kingdom of Mari.
+In Year 33 of Hammurabi of Babylon (c.
+1760 BC) he attacked and destroyed Mari.
+In Year 35 (c.
+1758 BC) he returned to destroy the city walls.